phaserjs/phaser/changelog/v4/4.NEXT/CHANGGELOG-v4.NEXT.md

 ### New Features

+- `Mesh2D` game object renders textured triangles.
+It batches with regular sprites.
+- `TintModes.MULTIPLY_TWO` is a new tint mode which uses a secondary color.
+This can create powerful new tint effects, such as fire or inversion.
+  - To support this, the encoding of tint mode in shaders with the `ApplyTint` addition has been changed.
+The `inTintEffect` shader attribute has changed from a `float` to a `vec4`, and its encoding has changed from a float32 to four uint8s.
+This should only affect deep uses of the render system.
 - `Timestep#setFPSLimit` method changes the frame rate at runtime.
 This method updates derived properties, making it safer than manually adjusting `Timestep#fpsLimit`.

 ### Fixes